Code-Institute-Submissions/milestone_3_project/README.md

 Help Page
 * How to use the webpage and a contact form in which further support can be added.

+Intervention and Intervention Add Pages
+* View, search and add intervention collections.
+Further functioning within these pages allow you to edit, delete and view interventions.

+Training and Training Add Pages
+* View, edit and add training collections.

 # User Stories